 - Nuts and seeds

 Full of omega-3, these healthy fats hold anti-inflammatory properties.
 We’ve used chia seeds in our porridge because they’re one of the richest seed sources of omega-3.
 Oily fish like salmon, mackerel, sardines and trout also contain a potent form of omega-3, which dampens inflammation and relieves stiffness.
-Aim for two or more portions of fish per week and use gentle methods of cooking such as poaching and baking to protect their beneficial oils.
+Aim for at least one portion of fish per week and use gentle methods of cooking such as poaching and baking to protect their beneficial oils.

 - Colourful fruit & veg